dart-lang/language/working/unquoted-imports/feature-specification.md

 package path as a single token.
 Instead, it's tokenized using Dart's current lexical grammar.

-This means you can't have a path segment that uses some combination of characters that isn't currently a single token in Dart, like `hyphen-separated` or `123LeadingDigits`.
-A path component must be an identifier (which may be a reserved word or built-in identifier, discussed below).
+This means you can't have a path component that uses some combination of characters that isn't currently a single token in Dart, like `hyphen-separated` or `123LeadingDigits`.
+A path component must be an identifier (including built-in identifiers) or a reserved word.
 Fortunately, our published guidance has *always* told users that [package names][name guideline] and [directories][directory guideline] should be valid Dart identifiers.
 Pub will complain if you try to publish a package whose name isn't a valid identifier.
-Likewise, the linter will flag directory or file names that aren't identifiers.
+Likewise, the linter will flag file names that aren't identifiers.

 [name guideline]: https://dart.dev/tools/pub/pubspec#name
 [directory guideline]: https://dart.dev/effective-dart/style#do-name-packages-and-file-system-entities-using-lowercase-with-underscores